rascalmicro/rascal-www/_static/build-guide.markdown

 ### Installing git ###

 Next, install git.
 You might also want a graphical Git client, but to build the code, you only need two git commands (clone and checkout), so it's not required.
-Installing git is a straightforward process by now, and the fine people at Github have produced a series of guides that explain how to do it.
+Installing git is a straightforward process by now, and the fine people at Github have produced guides that explains how to do it: [installing git][9]

- * [Installing git on Ubuntu Linux][9]
- * [Installing git on OS X][10]
- * [Installing git on Windows][11]

 ### Test your tools ###